How to pre-order the new iPhone 15

 Apple Watch Ultra 2

-The new Apple Watch Ultra 2 is available for pre-order now, starting at $799.
-It'll be widely available on September 22.
+The Apple Watch Ultra 2 is available for pre-order now for $799.
+It will be widely available on September 22.

 Similarly to the Series 9, the Apple Watch Ultra got an incremental update for 2023.
 The new model runs on the updated S9 SiP and features all of the perks of the Series 9, including on-device Siri command processing and Precision Finding for iPhone with the new, built-in ultra wideband chip.
 The externals are mostly the same, but Apple changed the display architecture here so the Ultra 2's screen can hit up to 3,000 nits of brightness.
 That should make it even easier to view watch faces, complications and more in direct sunlight.